albenoit/DeepLearningTools/README.md

 # What's that ?

-A set of scripts that demonstrate the use of Tensorflow estimators on your data (1D, 2D, 3D...).
+A set of python 2 and 3 compatible scripts that demonstrate the use of Tensorflow estimators on your data (1D, 2D, 3D...).
 The proposed tool-chain enables different experiments (model training/validating) to be launched in a unified way.
 All models are automatically exported periodically to enable model deployment (serving in production).
 All the resulting experiments logs can be compared.
 Model versioning is enabled.

 This framework can be driven by higher level tools such as [hyperopt](https://hyperopt.github.io/) to explore the hyperparameters space, etc. (see examples/hyperopt for demo(s))

-@brief : the main script 'experiments_manager.py' enables training, validating and serving Tensorflow models.
+@brief : the main script 'experiments_manager.py' enables training, validating and serving Tensorflow models with python 2 and 3.

 @author : Alexandre Benoit, LISTIC lab, FRANCE